Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating,deleting, and listing secrets and its versions.
 An asynchronous and synchronous, SecretClient, client exists in the SDK allowing for selection of a client based on an application's use case.

 ## Examples
-The following sections provide several code snippets covering some of the most common Azure Key Vault Secret service related tasks, including:
+The following section provides several code snippets covering some of the most common Azure Key Vault Secret service related tasks, including:
 * [Create a Secret](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-security-keyvault#create-a-secret)
 * [Retrieve a Secret](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-security-keyvault#retrieve-a-secret)
 * [Update an existing Secret](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-security-keyvault#update-an-existing-secret)